ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

-OCaml supports the execution of two kinds of preprocessors: one that works on the source level (as in C), and the other that works on a more structured representation of the program (as in Rust's macro): the [AST level](#ocamls-parsetree-the-first-ocamls-ast).
+OCaml supports the execution of two kinds of preprocessors: one that works on the source level (as in C), and the other that works on a more structured representation of the program (as in Rust's macro): the [AST level](#ocamls-parsetree-the-ocaml-ast).
 The latter is called "PPX," an acronym for Pre-Processor eXtension.

 While both types of preprocessing have their use cases, in OCaml it is